General Contractor & Home Remodeling in Staten Island

 We build composite decks all across Staten Island.
 From backyard spaces in Oakwood to rooftop-style builds closer to St. George.
 The material holds up against our salt air and humidity better than most homeowners expect, and it won't warp or crack the way pressure-treated lumber does after a few rough winters.
 We've noticed those sudden temperature swings really stress lesser materials.

-Here's what makes composite a smart pick for your home:
+What makes composite a smart pick for your home:

-- No annual staining or sealing required
+• No annual staining or sealing required

-- Resistant to moisture, mold, and insect damage
+• Resistant to moisture, mold, and insect damage

-- Stays cool underfoot compared to older composite brands
+• Stays cool underfoot compared to older composite brands

-- Color holds steady for years without fading
+• Color holds steady for years without fading

 Today's composite boards look nothing like the plastic-feeling panels from fifteen years ago.
 The grain patterns and color tones are close to real wood.
-Most people can't tell the difference once the custom deck is finished.
+Most people can't tell the difference once the composite deck is finished.

 If you want a custom deck that looks great without the weekend maintenance, give us a call.
 Our full composite decks page covers material options and board profiles in more detail.
 Discover the benefits of composite decks.